 Are Ragdoll Cats Hypoallergenic?

-Unlike other cat breeds, Ragdolls do not have an undercoat, which is typically the cause for excessive shedding in cats.
-Do ragdoll cats shed?
+Unlike other cat breeds, Ragdolls do not have an undercoat, which is typically the cause of excessive shedding in cats.
+Do Ragdoll cats shed?
 Yes, the Ragdoll cat will still shed.
 They are also not hypoallergenic cats.

 Do Ragdolls Need Special Care?

-They need regular grooming - Their semi-long fur is thick and although matting does not occur frequently, they still need to be groomed at least twice a week in order to maintain the coat neat and detangled.
+Their semi-long fur is thick, and although matting does not occur frequently, they must be groomed at least twice a week to keep the coat neat and detangled.

-They need to be engaged - Since Ragdolls are pretty high-energy and love human companionship, make sure to keep them engaged regularly in games and physical activity.
-It’s where they shine the most, enabling their beautiful personality to fully emerge.
-They do manage to keep themselves entertained around the home, but they will love you all the most when you show them the attention they crave for.
+They need to be engaged – Since Ragdolls are high-energy and love human companionship, keep them engaged regularly in games and physical activity.
+It’s where they shine the most, enabling their beautiful personality to emerge fully.
+They manage to keep themselves entertained around the home, but they will love you the most when you show them the attention they crave.

 Do Ragdolls Like Baths?